SNAP Benefits in Nebraska: How to Apply and Qualify

 In-Person Application

-If you prefer face-to-face assistance, you can apply in person.
-Staff at your local Department of Health and Human Services (DHHS) office can help you with the form and answer any questions you have about the process.
+For direct assistance, you can apply at a local Department of Health and Human Services (DHHS) office.
+Staff are available to guide you through the paperwork and answer any questions you may have on the spot.

 Mail-In Application